Aylmer Hunter-Weston: Second Krithia

 Colonel Wolley Dod, a staff officer of 29th Division, later called Krithia "a mad adventure without the necessary artillery support" and "had some difference of opinion with Hunter-Weston" about using the 125th Brigade again after their initial defeat.
 In a letter to his wife, Hunter-Weston noted of 125th Brigade that "it was blooded today.
 It did fairly well, and will do better still as it gets more experience" and that the rattle of musketry "lull(ed) him to sleep".
 He also informed his wife that Hamilton thought him a great commander, worth a brigade of troops, which he explained to her was 4,000 men (Hamilton indeed thought he had "truly great qualities as a commander" but also that he was tiresome, grasping and talkative).
-Hunter-Weston also wrote to the King’s adviser Clive Wigram about how detachment was a necessary quality in a commander.
+Hunter-Weston also wrote to the King's adviser Clive Wigram about how detachment was a necessary quality in a commander.
 On 15 May he commented that 29th Division, whose severe casualties he had just listed, were "glorious fellows".

 Hunter-Weston (15 May) proposed to break the stalemate by landing six New Army divisions at Enos on the west coast of Thrace.
 Hunter-Weston was advising Hamilton that another attack could deliver Achi Baba, with no need to wait for 52nd Division, due on 7 June.
 Aubrey Herbert wrote in his private diary that Hunter-Weston was "more hated than most of the generals".

-As the campaign proceeded and more reinforcements were dispatched to Helles, on 24 May he was promoted to acting lieutenant-general and placed in command of VIII Corps (29th Division, the Royal Naval Division, 42nd Division and the 29th Indian Infantry Brigade).
+As the campaign proceeded and more reinforcements were dispatched to Helles, on 24 May he was promoted to temporary lieutenant-general and placed in command of VIII Corps (29th Division, the Royal Naval Division, 42nd Division and the 29th Indian Infantry Brigade).